ksnortum/scrabble-words/readme.md

 * You can only use one blank tile (dot) at a time, and even one increases the process time greatly.

-* If the program uses a blank tile as, say, a "z", it counts this in the score.
-All blank tiles should have a value of zero.

 * You cannot give the positions of any letters, but you can accomplish this with the list output and piping to `grep`.